blackluv/Microsoft-Rewards-Bot/README.md

 	- Enter in terminal: `crontab -e`
 	- Enter in terminal: `0 12 * * * python ms_rewards.py`
 		- Can change the time from 12am server time to whenever the MS daily searches reset (~12am PST)
+	- Change the paths to the json in the .py file to appropriate path

 <h2>TO DO</h2>